Indoor cycling classes are as challenging as they are exhilarating. Benefits of a class include weight loss, improved strength, and endurance.

 Riding a stationary bike reduces your risk of injury and makes you less prone to falls, which is ideal for people who have balance concerns.
 This includes people with osteoarthritis and rheumatoid arthritis who may have balance difficulties after becoming inactive due to pain.

-Here are a few reminders of things you should and shouldn’t do in a spin class in order to remain courteous and get the most out of your workout.
+Here are a few reminders of things you should and shouldn’t do in an indoor cycling class in order to remain courteous and get the most out of your workout.

 Be on time so you’re not interrupting a class that’s in session.
-Arrive early if you’re new to spin, need help setting up your bike, or need to talk to the instructor about any injuries or medical conditions.
+Arrive early if you’re new to indoor cycling, need help setting up your bike, or need to talk to the instructor about any injuries or medical conditions.

 If you need to leave class early, arrange this ahead of time and choose a bike by the door.